nix-community/home-manager/docs/manual/contributing/guidelines.md

 users of Home Manager then you can add a news entry.
 The entry must be formatted as described in [News](#sec-news).

-When new modules are added a news entry should be included but you do not need to create this entry manually.
-The merging maintainer will create the entry for you.
-This is to reduce the risk of merge conflicts.
+When new modules are added a news entry should be included.

 ## Use conditional modules and news {#sec-guidelines-conditional-modules}